Alexandrovdi/PowerBI_AI/Challenge steps/Step 2 - Dataflows.md

-# Challenge 2 - Working with Data in Power BI
+# Step 2 - Working with Data in Power BI

 ## Prerequisites